aleroux85/dotfiles/README.md

 # dotfiles

-This is my dotfiles that I use in Ubuntu.
+This is the dotfiles that I use in Ubuntu.

 ## Whats in the box